Blog Archives

 YES on Measure B–increases hotel and Airbnb tax (all county voters)

 There are so many reasons to vote for Measure B, so many unmet needs–homelessness, wild fire protection, paramedics–so many infrastructure issues we need to address.
 This will tax the people who flock to beautiful Santa Cruz and help foot the bill on some of the necessary upkeep of the place.
 No one ever did not visit a place because of the hotel tax.
 (Okay, maybe Jack Benny, but few others.)
 This measure raises the current hotel tax from 11 cents to 12 cents on the dollar, but more significantly tattoos a community imprint on vacation rental properties, 14%, and sends a message that if our community wishes to maintain environmental and sustainability values we must raise the money.
 Be on notice City of Santa Cruz, if this passes, you will have data from the community that they support a rise in hotel taxes.
-The average hotel tax in the United States in 2019 was 13.5% according to a study released in 2020 by the American Hotel & Lodging Association.
+The average hotel tax in the United States in 2019 was 13.5% according to released in 2020 by the American Hotel & Lodging Association.
 In the city of Santa Cruz, the hotel tax stands at 11%.

 Excerpt from study: